Own a lift? 3 key lift regulations you need to know

 What do the regulations require me to do?

-If you have any questions about these regulations or your responsibilities as a lift owner, othen feel free to contact Stannah and we will be happy to help you.
+If you have any questions about these regulations or your responsibilities as a lift owner, then feel free to contact us and we will be happy to help.

 More about Stannah: Our nationwide network of service branches provide local maintenance and repair for thousands of lift products, including 24/7 call-out, 365 days a year, right across the UK.
 Over 360 directly employed highly-trained lift engineers maintain most types of lift products from all manufacturers.